A Beating Heart, Liquid Ocean, and Other Mysteries of Icy Pluto

 Everyone thought that Pluto was flat and lacked diversity in terms of terrain and landscape, but that isn’t the case.

-Everyone thought that Pluto was flat and lacked diversity in terms of terrain and landscape, but that isn’t the case.
+Everyone thought Pluto was flat and lacked diversity in terms of terrain and landscape, but that isn’t the case.
 (Image: Screenshot via YouTube)

 Pumping frozen heart